joetats/javascriptProjects/README.md

 Collection of JS projects from online courses or fun ideas.

-bikeGearingCalculator - calculate speed ranges for a certain gearing based on cadence and wheel size.
+coolTimer - fun animated timer using JS to manipulate the DOM and listen to events.

+bikeGearingCalculator - in progress, but will be a nice to use calculator for gearing ratios compared to cadences